CoffeeSprout/ansible-rsyslog/README.md

-bvansomeren.rsyslog
+coffeesprout.rsyslog
 =========

 Installs rsyslog.
-Optionally with TLS.
+Sets Logrotate

+Both are essentially the same on RHEL and Debian

 Requirements
 ------------

-None; Current implementation might be CentOS specific but should be easy to adjust for other `rsyslog` based systems
+No other roles, tested on Rhel based systems (7 and 8) and Debian 11

 Role Variables
 --------------